Tip #781: Learning in the Flow of Work

 Peer Learning Groups

-What peer learning groups additionally offer that neither learning in the flow of work nor skill-building training sessions provide is a chance to reflect on what has been learned, to consolidate the learning into new behavior going forward.
-They accomplish this during a second 90-minute session that occurs after a month of practice with new behaviors.
+Peer learning groups additionally offer something that neither learning in the flow of work nor skill-building training sessions provide .
+This is a chance to reflect on their new learning, to consolidate the learning into new behavior going forward.
+They accomplish this during a second 90-minute session.
+That occurs after a month of practice with new behaviors.

 Focus on Performance

-All forms of learning and development, be they learning in the flow of work, skill-building training or peer learning groups, are concerned with ensuring effective work performance and results.
+All forms of learning and development, be they in the flow of work, skill-building training or peer learning groups, are concerned with ensuring effective work performance and results.
 Learning in the flow of work maintains the pace of performance.
 Skill-building training improves performance.
 Peer learning groups do both.
 That is why the title trainer is obsolete.
-These days, we call ourselves workplace learning and performance improvement specialists, because that is our focus and concern.
+These days, we call ourselves workplace learning and performance improvement specialists.
+This is because that is our focus and concern.

 Whether the learning occurs in the flow of work, a scheduled training program or a peer learning group, follow up support is necessary.
 In our next Tip, we’ll tackle the challenge of training reinforcement.